kdestasio/bidsQC/conversion/README.md

 ### Dependencies

-- SLURM (already available on Talapas)
+- SLURM (already available on the UO cluster)
-- Python3 (type `module load python3` on Talapas to make it available)
+- Python3
 - Dcm2Bids singularity container **You need to download it if you don't have access to a copy on Talapas.**
   - For instructions on copying singularity containers, see [Containers: Docker & Singularity](https://uoregonctn.atlassian.net/wiki/spaces/FSS/pages/138248203/Containers+Docker+Singularity)
   - Follow the [instructions](https://uoregonctn.atlassian.net/wiki/spaces/FSS/pages/138248203/Containers+Docker+Singularity#Containers:Docker&Singularity-trueFromgithub) to build the singularity container on Talapas